-The workhouse location and layout are shown on the 1924 map, by which time the workhouse had become Cheadle Poor Law Institution:
+The workhouse location and layout are shown on the 1898 map below:

 In 1900-02, a new 54-bed infirmary costing £10,000 was erected to the south of the workhouse designed by JT Snape of Newcastle.
 The three-storey building comprised a central block containing a dispensary and nurses rooms, and two ward wings — one for males and one for females.
 The first floor of each wing contained isolation rooms while the upper floor had a large ward with various rooms, including a sitting room for convalescents.

-The former workhouse site later became Cheadle Hospital until its closure in 1987.
-Only the original 1775 building and cottage home now survive.
+In 1930, the workhouse was taken over by Cheadle Rural District Council and became known as Cheadle Public Assistance Institution.
+The site later became Cheadle Hospital until its closure in 1987.
+Only the original 1775 building and the cottage homes now survive.

 - Staffordshire Record Office, Eastgate Street, Stafford, ST16 2LZ.
 Holdings include Guardians' minute books (1837-1930); Ledgers (1864-1930); etc.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.